Priya22/semantic-textual-relatedness/README.md

 - Additionally:
   - the SourceID column indicates the source dataset from which the sentence pair was drawn (see Table 2 of our paper)
   - The SubsetID column indicates the sampling strategy used for the source dataset
-  - and the PairID is a unique identifier for each pair that indicates its Source and Subset.
+  - and the PairID is a unique identifier for each pair that also indicates its Source and Subset.

 ## Raw Annotations from Amazon Mechanical Turk